inmanta/inmanta-core/docs/administrators/operational_procedures.rst

 ########################################################

 This process describes how to safely deploy a new model to the orchestrator.
-This process doesn't describe in details the good-weather flow.
-For material on common issues during first deploys and how to resolve them, we refer to the training material.
+We don't go into resolving issues encountered during first deploys here,for this we refer to the training material.

 Context
 ++++++++